What is CBD?

 How is CBD helpful?

-CBD is one of 100+ cannabinoids that works with the Endocannabinoid System (ECS), which is a receptor system that helps support overall health and wellness that was discovered by Scientist in the 1990s.
-The ECS is a vast receptor system that comprises of CB1 and CB2 receptors that CBD naturally interacts with to positively impact many of the body’s regulatory systems.
+CBD is one of 100+ cannabinoids that works with the Endocannabinoid System (ECS), which is a receptor system that helps support overall health and wellness that was discovered by scientists in the 1990s.
+The ECS is comprised of CB1 and CB2 receptors.
 A human’s Endocannabinoid System affects many regions of the body, including functions of the immune system, the central nervous system (including the brain), organs, connective tissue, and glands.
-CBD can help improve overall health and wellness simply by effectively interacting with the body’s (ECS) and helping support various biological tasks, including energy & balance, immune function, memory, metabolism, sleep, etc.

 How much should I take?